Gerhardonius/masterscripts/processing/eventgen/README.md

 * singularityscripts

 With the Clusterscripts all computation is done on the cluster, but stdout goes to the terminal.
-For singularity scripts (only the ZP), the source directory is copied and on the copied version is used for the generation.
+For singularity scripts, the source directory is copied and on the copied version is used for the generation.

 ## HOW TO:
 * check settings in scripts:
 clusterscripts: info in SMsubmitSample
-singularityscripts: info in SMsingularitywrapper
+singularityscripts: info in SMsingularitywrapper, and SMsubmitSample (number of runs for low and hi) this means:
-this means:
 define the compiled directory, where you want to generate events AND define number of events and also the number of runs